citrix-openstack/blogentries/xs+neutron+vlan.md

 ##### 2. Check DHCP request go in at DHCP server side
 But in my case, I cannot see any DHCP request from the DHCP agent side

-Where the request package goes?
-It’s possible that the packages are dropped?
+Where the request packet goes?
+It’s possible that the packets are dropped?
-Then who dropped these packages?
+Then who dropped these packets?
 Why drop them?

 If we think it a bit more, it’s either L2 or L3 that dropped.
 With this in mind, we can begin to check one by one.
-For L3/L4,  I don’t set firewall and the security group’s default rule is to let all packages go through.
+For L3/L4,  I don’t set firewall and the security group’s default rule is to let all packets go through.
 So, I don’t spent so much effort on this part.

 For L2, since we use  OVS, I begin to check OVS rules.
 It will take you much time if you are not familiar with OVS.
 At least I spent much time on it for totally understanding the mechanism and the rules.

-The main aim is to check that all existing rules in Dom0 and DomU, and then try to find out which rule let the packages dropped.
+The main aim is to check that all existing rules in Dom0 and DomU, and then try to find out which rule let the packets dropped.

 #### Check OVS flow rules